kb1dds/mousecam/README.md

 It is not generally a good idea to play the videos on the Pi as this loads the network and the Pi.
 Instead, copy the desired video files to another machine for inspection (use `scp` with regexes for file names).
 The `vlc` player works well.

 The `motion_detect` script will detect motion on every AVI file in a directory.
 This is helpful if the mice visit infrequently.
+This script uses `dvr-scan`: [https://github.com/Breakthrough/DVR-Scan].